On the large interaction asymptotics of the free energy density of the Ising chain with disordered centered external field: Gaussian approximation of the discrete RFIC partition function

-where the sum is over $2\bbN$ if $a=b$, over $2\bbN+1$ if $a\neq b$, and with the convention $\binom{L}{j}=0$ if $j>L$.
-In the first case, let us upper bound the sum by the sum over all non-negative integers and in the second case let us bound by the sum over all positive integers and use $\binom{L}{j}\le L \binom{L}{j-1}$.
-Using Newton's formula, we get:
+where the sum is over all non-negative even integers if $a=b$, over all positive odd integers if $a\neq b$.
+In the first case, let us upper bound the sum by the sum over all non-negative integers and in the second case let us bound it by the sum over all positive integers and use $\binom{L}{j}\le L \binom{L}{j-1}$.
+Using the binomial formula, we get:

 We use $H_L\le M+(H_L-M)_+$ to bound $H_ L\1{a\neq b}$ and we use it again to get: